-The Conservation and Natural Resource Officer (CNRO) Program is a one-year, dual-certificate program that combines the Lackawanna College Police Academy with a 15-credit, undergraduate level, environmental semester at the Lackawanna College Environmental Education Center in Covington Township, Pa.
+The Conservation and Natural Resource Officer (CNRO) Program is a one-year, dual certificate program that combines the Lackawanna College Police Academy with a 16-credit, undergraduate level, environmental semester at the Lackawanna College Environmental Education Center in Covington Township, Pa.

-Upon graduation, students will receive a Police Academy certificate, an official transcript for their environmental courses, and a CNRO Certificate.
+Upon graduation, students will receive a Police Academy certificate, a CNRO Certificate, and a transcript showing completion of their undergraduate coursework.

-The CNRO environmental curriculum focuses on the conservation and interpretation of our natural environment.
-Students will gain hands-on experience in the basic principles of conservation through specific courses designed to develop the student’s knowledge of Northeast United States flora and fauna.
-The program includes instruction in subjects such as environmental interpretation, wildlife management, freshwater ecosystems, dendrology, ornithology, and recreational use of renewable and non-renewable natural resources.
-Students will experience both classroom and hands-on field training throughout the program.
+During the fall semester, students will take five field biology courses at the Lackawanna College Environmental Education Center, which is located on 211-acres of diverse habitat in Covington Twp.
+The CNRO field biology curriculum focuses on the conservation and interpretation of our natural environment.
+It will cover the basic principles of conservation through specific courses designed to develop the student’s knowledge of Northeast United States flora and fauna and the recreational use of renewable and non-renewable resources.
+Students will experience both classroom and hands-on field training throughout in the following courses:

 Students may take the fall semester field biology courses at the LCEEC or the Police Academy separately, but individuals interested in becoming Pennsylvania DCNR Rangers are encouraged to take both.

 Applications are currently being accepted for the spring 2017 semester and financial aid is available.
 For more information about the program please contact Sharon Yanik-Craig at (570) 842-1506 or email at firstname.lastname@example.org